Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 must manually select the vertices and assign them to a particular Vertex Group of your choosing to have bones in the armature influence them.

-For example, if you have an Armature Object which consists of 3 bones named BoneA, BoneB and BoneC and Cube Mesh Object type called Cube.
-If you parent the Cube Child Object to the Armature Parent Object the Cube will get 3 new Vertex Groups created on it called BoneA, BoneB and BoneC.
+For example, if you have an Armature Object which consists of three bones named "BoneA", "BoneB" and "BoneC" and Cube Mesh Object type called "Cube".
+If you parent the Cube Child Object to the Armature Parent Object the Cube will get three new Vertex Groups created on it called "BoneA", "BoneB" and "BoneC".
 Notice that each Vertex Group is empty.
 (See figure 21).

 .. figure:: /images/editors_3dview_Header-ObjectMenu-Parent-Armature_Deform_With_Empty_Groups-blend.jpg

-   Figure 21 - Cube in Edit Mode showing the 3 created Vertex Groups after it was parented using Armature Deform With Empty Groups to an Armature with 3 Bones named BoneA, BoneB and BoneC with the Vertex Group Panel shown.
+   Figure 21 - Cube in Edit Mode showing the three created Vertex Groups after it was parented using Armature Deform With Empty Groups to an Armature with three Bones named BoneA, BoneB and BoneC with the Vertex Group Panel shown.
 All the Vertex Groups are empty.

-Bones in an Armature can be generally classified into 2 different types:
+Bones in an Armature can be generally classified into two different types:

 - Deforming Bones
 - Control Bones